Memba/grunt-blog/README.md

 Type: `String`
 Default value: `'index.rss'`

-The file name of the RSS index.
+The file name of the RSS index located in options.postsRoot.
+Unless you dig into the code of Memba Mini Blog Engine, we recommend keeping the default value.

+#### options.sitemap
+Type: `String`
+Default value: `'sitemap.xml'`

+The file name of the XML sitemap located in options.homeRoot.
 Unless you dig into the code of Memba Mini Blog Engine, we recommend keeping the default value.

 ### File options